 - help them to find alternative travel arrangements.

-You are not obliged to fund the cost of transport (repatriation) back to the start of the holiday unless the customer is stranded to a failure on your part to perform the holiday services (e.g. incorrect VISA advice).
+You are not obliged to fund the cost of transport (repatriation) back to the start of the holiday (i.e. the ‘place of departure’ as per the itinerary) unless:

 What exactly is the place of destination?
 Is that the country where the holiday takes place?
 Is it the specific area of the country?
 What if the holiday includes travel to several countries?